aditisulke/Particle41-Assessment/README.md

 ## 📌 Notes

-This project was created as part of a DevOps assessment to demonstrate practical knowledge of modern cloud-native workflows and infrastructure automation.
+This project was developed as part of a DevOps assessment to demonstrate practical knowledge of containerization, infrastructure as code, and CI/CD automation in a cloud environment.

 ---